What to Consider When Settling a Divorce: Key Factors

 This perspective can help you weigh the risks and benefits of reaching a divorce agreement through settlement.

-For instance, if you risk losing custody of your children, a significant portion of your marital property, or substantial spousal support at trial, settling for a guaranteed, fair division of assets, including retirement and investment accounts, may be the more favorable option.
+For instance, if you risk losing custody of your children, a significant portion of your marital property, or substantial spousal support at trial, settling for a guaranteed, fair division of assets, including retirement and investment accounts, maybe the more favorable option.

 However, it's essential to carefully consider the tax consequences and ensure that the settlement terms align with your long-term financial interests.